 In the dialog box, next to Filter on, click the blue link text.

-Policy Map is filtered on the selected traffic flow.
+The Policy Map filters the selected traffic flow.

 To clear the filters, next to Filtered On, click Clear.

-The Policy Map page appears for the map type you selected.
+The Policy Map page opens for the map type you selected.